3 Year Retreat

-The next 3 Year Retreat at the Garchen Buddhist Institute will start October 31, 2018 if there are enough qualified applicants.
+The next 3 Year Retreat at the Garchen Buddhist Institute will be announced in 2019.

 Number of Retreatants Required:

 A minimum of 5 retreatants is required for the retreat to proceed.

 We are so fortunate that Drupön Rinchen Dorje Rinpoche has agreed to lead another 3 year retreat group as the retreat master.
 For more information on Drupön, please read his bio by following this link: http://www.rigdzindharma.org/drupon-rinchen-dorje.html

 As the planning for such a commitment is extensive, we are accepting inquires now.

 For those practitioners interested in participating in the next retreat please send your inquires to firstname.lastname@example.org to receive an information packet and application.
 For those of you who may be seeking financial assistance, Tsadra Foundation gives a certain number of scholarships for 3 year retreats annually.